Open-Hexagon/oh3ui/README.md

     local bounds = area.get_bounds()

-    local animation_factor = (math.sin(love.timer.getTime() * 5) + 1) * 0.5
+    collapse_state.width_factor = (math.sin(love.timer.getTime() * 5) + 1) * 0.5
-    collapse_area.done(animation_factor)
+    collapse_area.done()

     state.x = state.x + 10
     rectangle()
 end
 ```
-The only really interesting part here is `collapse_area.done` it receives 2 parameters, a width- and height factor.
+The only really interesting part here are the members of `collapse_state` you can set.
+It has a width- and height factor (`collapse_state.width_factor` and `collapse_state.height_factor`).
 It is a value from 0 to 1 where 0 shows nothing and 1 shows everything and in between the contents are cut off.
 As we only pass something to the width factor here, the contents are only cut off in width.

 ### Custom areas
 Again I want to show that even the implementation part of this framework is very simple.
 Even an area like this is quite trivial to implement yourself.